 While at the FTC, Mr. Bernstein was involved in supervising the FTC’s merger enforcement program in a wide range of industries, including aerospace and defense, healthcare, and industrial products.
 Mr. Bernstein played a significant role in a number of important antitrust enforcement actions in these industries, including the successfully litigated challenge of Alliant Techsystems’ proposed acquisition of Olin’s Ordnance Division.
 He was also responsible for negotiating numerous consent agreements, including settlements in Lockheed Martin/Loral, Astra/Zeneca, Boeing/Rockwell Aerospace and Defense, ABB/Elsag Bailey, Illinois Tool Works/Hobart Brothers, and S.C.
 Johnson/DowBrands.

 Mr. Bernstein is consistently recognized in Chambers USA, with clients and commentators noting that he is a “super-smart guy with years and years of experience,” has a “can-do attitude” and is “really prepared to get through the process in a very efficient way, and is technically superb as well.”
-He has also been recognized by Global Competition Review and Legal 500 US, and was named a “Best Lawyer” for Antitrust Law and Litigation – Antitrust by Best Lawyers in America.
+He has also been recognized by Global Competition Review, Legal 500 US, Euromoney Legal Media Group’s Expert Guides, and was named a “Best Lawyer” for Antitrust Law and Litigation – Antitrust by Best Lawyers in America.
 Mr. Bernstein was named an Antitrust “Trailblazer” by The National Law Journal in 2016.
 He also has received numerous awards at the FTC, including the Paul Rand Dixon Award for his outstanding contributions to the FTC’s merger enforcement program in the defense industry, the FTC’s Excellence in Supervision Award, the Outstanding Team Effort Award, the FTC Award for Superior Service, and the FTC Award for Meritorious Service.
 In 2002, Mr. Bernstein was recognized by Corporate Board Member magazine as one of the nation’s best and brightest attorneys under the age of 40.
 Mr. Bernstein has also written articles discussing the role of antitrust enforcement in the defense and pharmaceutical industries, participated in the development of the FTC Best Practices Guidelines for Merger Investigations, and served as vice chair of the Government Litigation Committee of the American Bar Association’s Antitrust Section.

 - Represented Health Management Associates, Inc. (HMA) in connection with the antitrust review of the sale of the company to Community Health Systems, Inc. for approximately $7.6 billion.